Wainhouse/Kangor_fe/README.md

 # Kangor Frontend

 Welcome to the Kangor Frontend repository!
-This repository contains the frontend code for Kangor, an e-commerce platform for buying and selling kangaroo-themed merchandise.
+This repository contains the frontend code for Kangor,a news platform developed by a fullstack bootcamp student.

 <a href="https://kangor.netlify.app/">Kangor</a>